-An individual Accommodation Plan is a written document that lists the accommodations an employee with a disability needs to make their job accessible.
+An individual Accommodation Plan is a written document that lists the accommodations an employee experiencing disability needs to make their job accessible.
 An Accommodation Plan ensures that the employer and employee (and any others involved) clearly understand their roles and responsibilities.
 The Accommodation Plan can be used for the purposes of accountability and monitoring.

 Bona Fide Job Requirements